Fundamental knowledge of Gauge Cock Valve

 1. Dimensions

 Determine whether your media is self-lubricating like oils or dry like gas and air.
 This will help you select the right material for your valve.
 PFA and PTA are used when dealing with abrasive compounds.
 Whereas, while monitoring high-pressure gases, it is advisable to use metal valves.
+Consulting with an industrial valve provider can guide you in selecting the appropriate materials.

 Also, consider the pressure while choosing the valve that will work best for your application.
-Speciality valves are usual for high-pressure applications, and these valves often have thick wall diameters to withstand the pressure.
+Specialty valves are usual for high-pressure applications, and these valves often have thick wall diameters to withstand the pressure.

 Additionally, you must also consider the temperature of the media.
 The key factors that must be taken into account while choosing the valves based on temperature are the material used and its seal against the temperature.
+A quality valve provider can offer valves that meet these stringent requirements.

-1. The function of the valve
+3. The Function of the Valve

 To what demand does your valve need to respond?
 While 3-way valves are useful for on/off control, media diverting, and mixing, 2-way valves work well for on/off control in a system.
 Additionally, keep track of how frequently your valve will be opened or closed.

-1. Maintenance
+4. Maintenance

-Last but not the least, maintenance is the most important consideration when selecting a valve.
+Last but not least, maintenance is the most important consideration when selecting a valve.
 Since valves may degrade over time, you must consider maintenance costs when selecting a valve.
 Both application stability and valve durability rely on this.
 Working with a damaged valve is extremely risky because it could result in gas or liquid leaks.

 Conclusion